 Like the cookie dough, you can prep this in advance and baggie them up in single serving portions.
 If you do so, bake 3-4 flatbreads in one go and then prep the coconut butter drizzle.
 A tiny bit goes a very well long way, so you won’t need much.
 For the cookie crumbles, use either homemade Paleo cookies or your favorite chocolate cookie of choice.

 Kick start your mornings without any fear of salmonella by digging into a bowl of edible eggless raw cookie dough- It’s smooth, creamy and the perfect guilt-free breakfast to kick start your day!

 - 1 cup Almond Flour Can substitute it for peanut flour

-- 2-4 tbsp granulated sweetener of choice I used a stevia sweetened blend
+- 2-4 tablespoon granulated sweetener of choice I used a stevia sweetened blend

 - 3/4 cup Nut or Seed Butter of choice I used cashew butter

 - 1/2 cup Sticky Sweetener of choice